-About six months back, I said to the Hippy Husband, “I need to start making bread by hand because I bet you $10 there are absolutely no nutrients in the over processed sliced bread that we have bought from the grocery store our whole lives.”
+About six months back, I thought to myself, "I need to start making bread by hand because I bet you there are absolutely no nutrients in the over processed sliced bread that we buy from the grocery store."
 I knew that at some point soon, I would find the evidence that I needed to truly force myself to make the switch, though I do admit it took me longer than usual to go looking for the proof.

 The proof is on the bag, you just have to look for it!